Casualty series 13: Production

-The thirteenth series of the British medical drama television series Casualty commenced airing in the United Kingdom on BBC One on 5 September 1998 and finished on 13 March 1999.
-It saw another increase, this time to 28 episodes (the first two episodes aired on consecutive nights), including a feature-length Christmas episode.
-This was the first series to be broadcast in widescreen.
-The series also acted as a launchpad for characters and storylines in the spin-off series Holby City, which started in January 1999.
+Series 13 was the first series to be broadcast in 16:9 widescreen and saw an increase in episodes, this time to 28, including a feature-length Christmas episode.
+The opening two-part episode, "Internal Inferno", aired on consecutive nights showing a dramatic school fire.
+The series also acted as a launchpad for characters and storylines in the spin-off series Holby City, which started on 12 January 1999.